Input Validation / Reflected Cross Site Scripting

 Description

 Reflected Cross-Site Scripting (XSS) is a type of computer security vulnerability typically found in web applications.
 It occurs when user input is not properly sanitized and is reflected back to the user in the application’s response.
 This type of attack can be used to inject malicious client-side scripts into a web page viewed by other users.
-According to the Common Weakness Enumeration (CWE) directory, Reflected XSS is defined as “a type of injection attack in which an attacker injects or manipulates input that the web application or server reflects back to the user in the response.”
-The OWASP Testing Guide provides further guidance on how to identify and test for this type of vulnerability.
+It is listed as CWE-79: "Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting')" in the Common Weakness Enumeration.
+The OWASP Web Security Testing Guide (WSTG) provides further guidance on how to identify and test for this type of vulnerability.

 Risk